tomheston/fragility-metrics/FRAGILITY_METRICS.md

 | **RI**            | Scaling    | >1    | Secondary             | Factor k to flip                                                | Sample size multiplier                            |
 | **UFI**           | Unit       | >0    | LEGACY                | N/(n₁n₂) or 1/max(n₁, n₂) or 1/N                                | Step-size definitions (fixed-margin unit size)    |

 t* is the critical value from the t-distribution.
+F* is the critical F value at α = 0.05 for the reported df.

 ## Part III: PRIMARY FRAGILITY METRICS